 - What Do You Mean That’s Sex Discrimination?
 Expanding Federal Protection for Transgender Employees, Beth Tyner Jones, National Association of Independent Schools (2012).

 - Handshakes or Hand Grenades?
 Achieving Amicable Departures of Administrators and Faculty Members, Beth Jones, NACUA Handbook for Lawyers New to Higher Education, Second Edition (2007)

-- “Legal Updates Impacting Higher Education HR in 2019,” North Carolina College & University Professional Association for Human Resources, Spring Workshop, 2019
+- “Legal Updates Impacting Higher Education HR,” North Carolina College & University Professional Association for Human Resources, Spring Workshop, 2019

 - “Legal Updates: Focus on Free Speech, Diversity and Civility,” North Carolina Independent Colleges and Universities, Meeting of Student Affairs Officers and Human Resources Directors, 2017